Fadhel-Ab/Flutter-practice/Time Tracking Simple App/ReadMe.txt

 -CRUD  -STATEMANAGMENT - LOCALSTORAGE -SORT DATA

-- the app uses the CRUD operations (create, read, update, delete), and save students to localstorage and retrives them on startup if they exist in localstorage, and mange app state through Provider.
+- the app uses the CRUD operations (create, read, update, delete), and save entires to localstorage and retrives them on startup if they exist in localstorage, and mange app state through Provider.